LPAndersson/SIML/docs/04-statisticalLearning.md

 $$
 where $\Omega$ is a penalty for model complexity.
 As we choose a more complex $\mathcal H$ (with higher $d_{VC}$) the in-sample error will become smaller.
 But, at the same time the penalty $\Omega$ get larger.
 The penalty also gets smaller when we have more samples.
 The optimal model, with smallest $E_{out}$, is therefore a compromise that minimize the sum of the two terms.

 One commonly used way to estimate $E_{out}$ is to split the data into one <em>training set</em> and one <em>test set</em>.
-The test set is not used for training and so when we calculate $E_{test}$, we do this for only one $h$, the one with minimimal in-sample error.
+The test set is not used for training and so when we calculate $E_{test}$, we do this for only one $h$, the one with minimal in-sample error.
 Therefore Hoeffding's inequality applies as a generalization bound, which is much tighter than the VC-bound.

 In the picture we visualize the partition of the out-of-sample error into in-sample error and generalization error.